leobix/hurricast/README.md

 ## Encoder - Decoder Architectures

-To perform feature extraction, we experimented with encoder-decoder architectures.
+To perform feature extraction, we experimented with encoder-decoder architectures under a **supervised learning** mechanism.

 - The encoder component consists of a Convolutional Neural Network (CNN).

 - We provide two decoder variations:
-    - The first one relies on Recurrent Neural Networks (RNNs), a well-suited architecture to model temporal dynamic behavior in sequential data.
+    - The first one relies on Recurrent Neural Networks (RNNs).
 We support RNN, LSTM, and GRU.
-    - The second one uses Transformers, a state-of-the-art architecture for sequential data.
+    - The second one uses Transformers.
 While the GRU model the temporal aspect through a recurrence mechanism, the Transformers utilize attention mechanisms and positional encoding to model long-range dependencies.

 To perform feature extraction from a given input sequence of reanalysis maps and statistical data, we pass them through the whole frozen encoder-decoder, except the last fully-connected layer(s).